yaahc/rustconf/error-handling-isnt-all-about-errors.md

 error handling is made more confusing by people try to simplify it, because, among other things, error handling is annoying.
 I worry that the fuzziness between these different responsibilities makes it hard for people to infer what tools they should be using when "handling errors".
+My hope is that by breaking error handling into it's component parts we can make it easier to understand and explain.

-Next slide: Okay now talk about fundamentals..
+Next slide: So let's start with the fundamentals.
+Note, this bit is taken almost word for word from The Rust Book's chapter on error handling.

 ---